splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-wormly-integration.rst

-1. From the Wormly UI select ‘Alerts’ and then ‘Contacts’ |image1|
+1. From the Wormly UI select ‘Alerts' and then ‘Contacts' |image1|
-2. Next select ‘+ Create New Contact’ and click on the Email contact type.
+2. Next select ‘+ Create New Contact' and click on the Email contact type.
 Then enter a name for the contact (VictorOps Timeline for example). |image2|
 3. In VictorOps, select *Settings >> Alert Behavior >> Integrations >>